PsychVault

 Community mental health typically offers more peer support, structured supervision, and population diversity - but comes with higher caseloads, less environmental control, and institutional processes that may not flex easily for neurodivergent staff.

 Telehealth deserves specific mention.
-For many neurodivergent clinicians, telehealth removes significant sensory and social overhead — no commute, controlled physical environment, less ambient noise, ability to have your own tools and systems immediately accessible.
-It also removes the performance of professional appearance that open-plan offices require.
-Many neurodivergent clinicians report that telehealth significantly reduced their daily exhaustion.
+For many neurodivergent clinicians, telehealth removes significant sensory and social overhead - no commute, controlled physical environment, less ambient noise, ability to have your own tools and systems immediately accessible.
+It also removes some of the performance load around professional appearance that in-person workplaces can require.
+Many neurodivergent clinicians report that telehealth significantly reduces their daily exhaustion.

 Caseload Size and Structure